 ------------------------------------------------------------

-On page 139, in the Package Modeling Section, change this paragraph from:
+On page 139, in the Package Modeling Section, change this paragraph:

+Replace:

 Use the [Package Model] keyword within a [Component] to indicate the package model for that component.
 The specification permits .ibs files to contain the following additional list of package model keywords.
 Note that the actual package models can be in a separate <package_file_name>.pkg file or can exist in the .ibs files between the [Define Package Model] ...
 [End Package Model] keywords for each package model that is defined.
 For reference, these keywords are listed in Table 15.
 Full descriptions follow.
 EDA tools that do not support these keywords will ignore all entries between the [Define Package Model] and [End Package Model] keywords.

-to:
+With:

 Use the [Package Model] keyword within a [Component] to indicate the package model for that component.
 The specification permits .ibs files to contain the following additional list of package model keywords.
 Note that the actual package models can be in a separate <stem>.pkg file or can exist in the .ibs files between the [Define Package Model] ...
 [End Package Model] keywords for each package model that is defined.
 For reference, these keywords are listed in Table 15.
 Full descriptions follow.
 EDA tools that do not support these keywords will ignore all entries between the [Define Package Model] and [End Package Model] keywords.